A virtual classroom is an online learning environment that allows teachers and students to communicate, interact, collaborate, explain ideas.

 1 Interactive online whiteboard

-The online whiteboard is just as important, if not more important, to the online classroom.
-Why?
-A web whiteboard is important because it provides a shared focus point and enables teachers and students to collaborate on learning projects.
+A web based whiteboard is important because it provides a shared focus point and enables teachers and students to collaborate on learning projects.
 Teachers can structure their lessons by embedding learning materials (pdf, video, audio files) directly into the whiteboard.

 A whiteboard helps teachers and students get "on the same page".
 Rather than annotating (like writing on an interactive overlay), students can write/type/draw on the actual page and typically save for future review.